MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/google.payments/README.md

         "type": <The store-specific type associated with the product>
     }

-On failure, `failureCallback` will be called with a `failureResult` as its single argument (see above).
+On failure, `options.failure` will be called with a `failureResult` as its single argument (see above).

 ## External References